 A statement on the ethics of a research design, regardless of the discipline in question, must be requested from the Research Ethics Committee in the Humanities and Social and Behavioural Sciences if the study meets certain requirements specified by the Finnish Advisory Board on Research Integrity.

 These research settings are described in the next section of this page titled "These research settings require ethical review".

 A researcher can also request an ethical review if

 Under the Medical Research Act (No 488/1999), each hospital district (in Helsinki, the Hospital District of Helsinki and Uusimaa (HUS)) shall have an ethics committee responsible for the prior evaluation of research projects.

-The University’s Ethical Review Board may, however, assess human research conducted in healthcare settings if it falls outside the scope of medical research as defined in the above Act or the mandate of the ethics committee of the Faculty of Medicine, University of Helsinki.
+The University’s Ethics Committee may, however, assess human research conducted in healthcare settings if it falls outside the scope of medical research as defined in the above Act or the mandate of the ethics committee of the Faculty of Medicine, University of Helsinki.

-As a rule, the Ethical Review Board will not conduct ethical reviews on Master's theses.
+As a rule, the Ethics Committee will not conduct ethical reviews on Master's theses.